 In some instances, the UM staff is authorized to render an administrative denial decision to participating providers based only on contractual terms, benefits or eligibility.
-Late authorization, or not providing clinical information as requested, will result in an administrative adverse determination, and does not allow the provider to appeal.
-UM will not review retro requests that are submitted 7 calendar days or more after the date of service.
+Late authorization, or not providing clinical information as requested, will result in an administrate adverse determination, and does not allow the provider to appeal.

 Only a LMA Medical Director, or delegated physician, may render an adverse determination (denial) based on medical necessity, but he/she may also decide based on administrative guidelines.
 When making a decision based on medical necessity, the Plan requests necessary information, including pertinent clinical information from the treating provider, to allow the Medical Director to make appropriate determinations.
 The Medical Director may suggest an alternative Covered Service to the requesting provider.
-If the Medical Director makes a determination to deny or limit an admission, procedure, service or extension of stay, LMA notifies the facility or provider's office of the denial of service.
+If the Medical Director decides to deny or limit an admission, procedure, service or extension of stay, LMA notifies the facility or provider's office of the denial of service.
 Notices are issued to the provider, the member, or the member's authorized representative documenting the original denied request and the alternative approved service, along with the process for appeal.